Pikachuun/Project-XY/instructions/README.md

 -------
 Paste the text into formats.js, under the Other Metagames section.

 That's it!
 You're done.
-Now enjoy Project XY! :L
+Now enjoy Project XY!

 ~Pikachuun and iSmogoon